What Is A Bug Out Bag?

 - Signalling mirror

-Clothing – your most basic form of shelter
+Clothing – You’re most basic form of shelter

 - Daiwa Mini System Minispin Ultralight Spinning Reel and Rod Combo in Hard Carry Case